 on the Writing Committees for Math Vertical Teams and Building Success in

-Southern schools, including her twelfth-year return to Woodward
+Southern schools, including her fifteenth-year return to Woodward

 Academy/College Board AP Calculus BC Summer Institute.

-Dr. Fred Butler, Adjunct Professor of Spanish at Stetson University,
+Fred, Adjunct Professor of Spanish at Stetson University in Deland, FL, has

-Deland, FL has spent many years in teaching at the high school and college
+spent many years teaching at the high school and college

 levels.
 He has been an AP Spanish Exam Reader and a Table Leader since 1991.

 He has also conducted weeklong summer institutes at Western Kentucky University,

 Nova Southeastern University, University of Central Florida, University

 of South Florida, The College of William and Mary, University of Alabama,